Xavopls/Raspberry-kit/README.md

 A self-hosted monitoring tool.

 ### [Rsnapshot](https://rsnapshot.org/)
-Rsnapshot is a filesystem snapshot utility based on rsync
+Rsnapshot is a filesystem snapshot utility based on rsync.

 ## Initial requirements